Do you ever find yourself working for clients that pay you less than you’re worth?

 - The art of the ‘discovery call’ and how to uncover your clients needs and objectives (so you can get more gigs).

 - How to network with people who fit your ‘ideal customer’ and get hired by your perfect client in the process.

 - How to craft a great project proposal – a free template is included in this post.

 This was a collaborative effort between myself, Adam and Nicola (Blogging Wizard’s editor).
-The final version is a live example that Nicola is using for her freelance songwriting business.
+The final version is an example that Nicola used for her freelance songwriting business.
 And you can apply it to any other type of freelance business.

 You’ll find the download link in part 2 of this post, where I’ll walk you through each slide.